harveyjing/nginx-build/streaming/README.md

 2. Create data directory if it doesn't exist:
    ```
-   mkdir -p streaming/data
+   mkdir -p streaming/backend/data
    mkdir -p certs
    ```

-3. Place your SSL certificates in the certs directory with the following structure (for production):
+3. Generate certificates by `setup-ssl.sh` script at root folder.
+Those files will be mounted inside docker container like blow (for production):
    ```
    certs/
    └── live/